lukasroegner/homebridge-dyson-pure-cool/README.md

 **username**: Your email address of the Dyson account you used to register the device with in the Dyson app.

 **password**: Your password of the Dyson account you used to register the device with in the Dyson app.

+**challengeId**: The challange ID is generated when requesting authentication login via two factor authentication (2FA).
+Get this from the homebridge log after initial run.

+**otpCode**: The 6 digit one time password (OTP) code is sent after requesting the challenge ID.
+Get this from your account/username eMail after initial run.

+**token**: Get token from homebridge log after restarting homebridge with challenge ID and OTP set in config.

 **countryCode**: Two-letter ISO code of your country, e.g. US, DE, GB...